phoenixvc/cognitive-mesh/docs/prds/02-adaptive-balance/mesh-widget.md

   - Telemetry logs spectrum, suggestion, and user ID for every action.

-- **Step 2:** Adjust slider or select “Override”
+- **Step 2:** Adjust slider or select "Override"

   - Side overlay pops up showing both spectrum extremes and rationale.

-  - Must provide feedback or evidence if overriding system’s setting.
+  - Must provide feedback or evidence if overriding system's setting.

-  - “Preview Impact” button runs a counterfactual on what the alternate setting would have meant.
+  - "Preview Impact" button runs a counterfactual on what the alternate setting would have meant.

 - **Step 3:** Immediate Impact/Feedback